stnert/WPForce/README.md

 ![alt tag](https://github.com/n00py/WPForce/blob/master/turtledoge.jpg)

 ## ABOUT:
 WP Force is a suite of Wordpress Attack tools.
-Cuurrently this contains 2 modules - WPforce, which brute forces logins via the API, and Yertle, which uploads shells once admin credentials have been found.
+Currently this contains 2 modules - WPForce, which brute forces logins via the API, and Yertle, which uploads shells once admin credentials have been found.
 ## FEATURES:
 * Brute Force via API, not login form bypassing some forms of protection
 * Can automatically upload an interactive shell